gruns/generate-password/README.md

 # Generate Password

-`generate-password` is a small, simple CLI utility that generates a strong password and copies it to the clipboard for easy, immediate access.
-Whenever you need a strong password, just run `generate-password` and voila.
-Done.
-Paste away.
+`generate-password` is a small CLI utility that generates a strong password and copies it to the clipboard for immediate access.
+Whenever you need a strong password, just run `generate-password` and voila: paste away.

 ```
 Usage: